The Beginners Guide to Lure Coursing for Dogs

 How to Make Your Own DIY Lure Course

-If you don’t have a lure club nearby you can make your own lure quite easily.
+If you don’t have a lure club nearby you can make your own lure.
 Use either a plastic bag or a lightweight toy and tie it to fishing line.

 Play keep away for awhile to stimulate the urge to chase.
 At first you should let the dog “win” a few times and catch the lure.
 Allow them to play with it for a minute, but not long enough for them to grow bored of it.
 Letting them catch it every once in a while encourages them to keep trying.